Publication Ethics and Malpractice Statement

 • Proper acknowledgment of all sources is required.
 Authors must cite all publications that have influenced their work.

 • All listed authors should have made a significant contribution to the research and approved the final version of the manuscript.
+The journal's review policy is double anonymous peer review; therefore, the author's name should be concealed and not disclosed in the manuscript.

 • Authors must disclose any conflicts of interest and all sources of financial or institutional support.